Isaac-DeFrain/KFramework/CheatSheet-KFramework.md

 # K Framework Cheat Sheet

+This is very much a work in progress!

 Just do yourself a favor and put the K binary files in your PATH, by
 1. Adding `export PATH=$PATH:pathto/nightly/k/bin`